 Her non-fiction book, THE GATEKEEPER: Frances Kelsey and the Band of Unlikely Heroes Who Foiled the Greatest Pharmaceutical Scandal of the 20th Century (about the thalidomide disaster of the early 1960s) is forthcoming from Random House and HarperCollins UK and has been awarded a grant from the Alfred P. Sloan Foundation.

 Vanderbes's play, PRIMATING, a romantic comedy about primatologists in East Africa, will premiere at the Arkansas Repertory Theater in 2021.
-She has developed television projects for Fox, Bravo, Lifetime, Tristar and Universal Cable Productions.
-She is at work on a feature film for Paramount.
+She has developed television projects for Fox, Bravo, Lifetime, Tristar and Universal Cable Productions, and is currently at work on a feature film for Paramount.

 Her essays have appeared in the New York Times, Wall Street Journal, Washington Post and The Atlantic, and her short fiction has appeared in Granta, The Magazine of Fantasy & Science Fiction, and Best New American Voices.